 4. All kitchen sheds and ACRs sanctioned under various schemes shall be completed.

 5. A large number of Additional Class Rooms (ACRs) are also sanctioned under SSA and RMSA but not yet grounded in many districts. – 100% grounding of works shall be ensured.

 6. Funds were released for providing furniture in Upper Primary Schools and High Schools under SSA/ RMSA for the year 2014-15.
 District Collectors shall ensure providing proper furniture in schools immediately.

 7. There shall be an improvement in the number of children taking midday-meals.
-Atleast 10% increase shall be achieved.
+At least 10% increase shall be achieved.

-8. 100% Aadhar seeding of children shall be ensured so that there will be transparency in enrolment, teacher deployment and proper utilization of funds for free text books and uniforms.
+8. 100% Aadhar seeding of children shall be ensured so that there will be transparency in enrolment, teacher deployment and proper utilization of funds for free textbooks and uniforms.

-9. The Academic Instructors approved by the Government in view of the teacher vacancies shall be deployed by the time of school reopening after Dasara holidays.
+9. The Academic Instructors approved by the Government in view of the teacher vacancies shall be deployed by the time of school reopening after the Dasara holidays.

 11. The toilets shall be maintained in good condition.
 Govt. of A.P has sanctioned Rs.1,000/- per month to all Primary Schools where enrolment is more than 60, Rs.1,500/- per month to all Upper Primary where enrolment is more than 100 and Rs.2,500/- per month to all High Schools where enrolment is more than 150.
-These grants are being passed on to the schools and should be utilized effectively in maintaining toilets and drinking water source in good condition.
+These grants are being passed on to the schools and should be utilized effectively in maintaining toilets and drinking water sources in good condition.